taocpp/operators/README.md

 MyInt&& operator*( MyInt&&      lhs, double&&      rhs );
 ```

+>Note: The `// optional` in `class MyInt` above marks methods
+>that you typically only add when your class benefits from an
+>rvalue reference parameter.
+If there is no benetif for the
+>implementation, you can just omit these methods.
+If you leave
+>them out, **df.operators** will simply call the corresponding
+>non-movable version that takes the parameter by const lvalue
+>reference.

 Requirements
 ------------

-The library uses only a single C++11 feature, move semantics (aka rvalue references),
+The library uses only a single C++11 feature, move semantics
-to be as portable as possible.
+(aka rvalue references), to be as portable as possible.
-Support for this particular feature of C++11 is available in most modern compilers,
+Support for this particular feature of C++11 is available in most
-the following compilers and versions are supported and tested:
+modern compilers, the following compilers and versions are
+supported and tested:

 * GCC 4.4 or newer
 * Clang (any version)

 Remember to enable C++11, e.g., provide `--std=c++11` or similar options.

->Note: If you use or test the **df.operators** library with other compilers, e.g., with
+>Note: If you use or test the **df.operators** library with other compilers,
->Visual C++, Intel C++, or any other compiler, I'd like to hear from you.
-I will add
+>e.g., Visual C++, Intel C++, or any other compiler, I'd like to hear from you.
->the compiler (and the required minimum version) to the above list.
-Thank you in advance!

 Installation
 ------------